-The Company's financial instruments consist of cash, accounts receivable and other, due from related parties, accounts payable and accrued liabilities and due to related parties.
+The Company's financial instruments consist of cash, due from related parties, accounts payable and accrued liabilities, loan payable, related party loan payable and due to related parties.
 Unless otherwise noted, it is management's opinion that the Company is not exposed to credit, liquidity or market risks arising from these financial instruments.

-Credit risk
+Credit risk and economic dependence

 Credit risk is the risk that one party to a financial instrument will cause a financial loss for the other party by failing to discharge an obligation.
 The Company is exposed to credit risk on the accounts receivable from its customers and due from related parties.
 In order to reduce its credit risk, the Company has adopted credit policies which include the analysis of the financial position of its customers and regular review of their credit limits.
-As at January 31, 2022, 100% of the contracted revenues are from two related companies.
+As at January 31, 2024, 100% (2023 - 100%) of the contracted revenues are from two (2023 - four) related companies.

-As of January 31, 2022, the Company had \$93,554 (October 31, 2020 - \$Nil) of financial assets carried at amortized cost which were subject to expected credit loss assessment in accordance with IFRS 9.
-The Company had determined \$Nil (October 31, 2020 - \$Nil) for the allowance for expected credit loss as \$43,055 (October 31, 2020 - \$Nil) of the balance was due and collected within 30 days and \$50,499 was due within 12 months.
-There was no history of default for those debtors.
+As of January 31, 2024, the Company had \$289,482 (2023 - \$158,531) of financial assets carried at amortized cost which were subject to expected credit loss assessment in accordance with IFRS 9.
+The Company has determined \$Nil (2023 - \$Nil) for the allowance for expected credit loss as the full balance (2023 - \$158,531) is due within 12 months.
+There is no history of default for those debtors.

-NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS JANUARY 31, 2022 (Expressed in United States Dollars)
+NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS JANUARY 31, 2024 AND 2023 (Expressed in United States Dollars)